Alex Mortlock - Clinical Psychologist

 Autism in Adults

-Recognising Autism: Each autistic person is different, but common traits include difficulties with social interaction and communication, sensory sensitivities, repetitive behaviours, and intense narrow interests.
+Recognising Autism: Each autistic person is different, but common traits include differences in social communication styles, sensory sensitivities, repetitive behaviours, and intense narrow interests.
 Autistic people may struggle to understand nonverbal communication and have difficulty with relationships.
-They may be sensitive to noise, bright light, or certain textures.
-They may struggle with change or ambiguity.
+Some people are sensitive to noise, bright lights, or certain textures, and may struggle with change or ambiguity.

 Assessment Process

-• Step 1 - Initial Contact: The assessment process usually begins with a brief exchange with my administrator over email.
+Step 1 - Initial Contact: The assessment process usually begins with a brief exchange over email with my administrator.
 We will then usually book a 2-3 hour interview appointment and I will send through some screening questionnaires.

-• Step 2 - Assessment Day: The assessment appointment is a three hour conversation about your individual characteristics, developmental history, and other relevant information.
+Step 2 - Assessment Day: The assessment appointment is a three hour conversation about your individual characteristics, developmental history, and other relevant information.
 It is helpful but not essential to bring a family member, partner, or close friend to the interview.
 After the assessment, we will book a feedback appointment to review the outcome and recommendations.
+Assessments are available either in person or via Zoom.

 Cost and Payment Information: The cost for an adult autism assessment which includes a comprehensive report is $1600.
 Payment must be made one week prior to the first assessment appointment.